 5) The accelerator pump.
 Simply changing it out often has little or no effect on performance.
 The #3 bowl has a pair of one-way valves and if they're not working in tandem you won't develop any pressure.
 Plus, the nozzles--the tiny brass protrusions on the choke side of each carb--need to be perfectly clear.

-This is another of those areas where we never see a set where every one of them is perfect.
+This is another of those areas where we rarely see a set where every one of them is perfect.
 The diaphragm wasn't designed to stand up to alcohol so we generally find that the pass-through hole from the bowl to the pump has puckered shut--sometimes so long ago that the bowls have fresh gas in them but the downstream valves and nozzles are clogged with ancient gas that's turned to lacquer.
 When that happens, installing a new diaphragm alone will do exactly nothing.

 It's also vital to ensure that the output nozzles aren't just "good enough."
 They're designed to have a specific spray pattern.
 The problem here is that even a tiny bit of accumulated crud around the tiny outlet orifice upsets the pattern such that one carb body's output is different from its neighbors.
 Think of all the partially clogged spray paint nozzles you've cursed at over the years.
 The fix requires 1) knowing the exact size of the outlet orifice, and 2) designing a tool to restore it to perfection without enlarging or changing its shape.